 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

-Cahiers Élisabéthains uses Endnotes.
-Click here to review Cahiers Élisabéthains reference guidelines to ensure your manuscript conforms to this reference style
+View the Cahiers Élisabéthains reference guidelines to ensure your manuscript conforms to the journal's reference style.